zer0p1us/NTU-assembler/readme.md

 - lack of 0x will indicate a base 10 number
 - operand uses two's complement, size depends from instructions, can very from 4, 8 or 12 bits
 - if instruction is not recognised it will be prompted and the output file will have the instruction has presented
+- anything followed by ';' will be treated as comments

 ### CDM file format: